Cybersecurity for the Home and Office

 The Lawyer's Guide to Taking Charge of Your Own Information Security

-Readers of any technical skill level can take charge of their own cybersecurity and privacy in a methodical manner.
-Information security can seem overwhelming, but this book presents it in simple steps—first develop knowledge and awareness, then secure your computing devices, then your data, then your networks.
-These are my four pillars of security.
+Readers of any technical skill level can obtain ownership over their own cybersecurity and privacy in a methodical manner.
+Information security can seem overwhelming, but this book presents it with a simple framework, Bandler's Four Pillars of Cybersecurity:

 Technology and the internet is here to stay, along with cybercrime and other privacy threats.
 Each of us needs to take charge of our own technology, cybersecurity, and privacy.
 If you haven't started yet, you have to start somewhere, and everyone and every organization has room for improvement.
 This book can help you with that.

 1. The Need for Cybersecurity (Introduction)

 2. The Black Market for Your Data: The Cybercrime Economy

 3. Advertising: Another Market for Your Data